Dragonmystic707/exalted-reincarnated/docs/System/Antagonists.md

 The sharks will ambush characters in seeming moments of physical weakness, particularly any who is bleeding.
-They will perform a grapple maneuver, and then single-mindedly attack their target until forced off.
+They will perform a grapple maneuver, and then single-minded attack their target until forced off.

 If forced off their target, or by missing their grapple, they will attempt to retreat to the mists to await their next attack.